Angry youths rattle Spain in support of jailed rap artist

 The arrest of Pablo Hasél has brought thousands to the streets for different reasons.

-Under the banner of freedom of expression, many Spaniards strongly object to putting an artist behind bars for his lyrics and tweets.
-They are clamoring for Spain’s left-wing government to fulfil its promise and roll back the Public Security Law passed by the previous conservative administration that was used to prosecute Hasél and other artists.
+Under the banner of freedom of expression, many Spaniards strongly object to putting an artist behind bars for his lyrics and social media remarks.
+They are clamoring for Spain’s left-wing government to fulfill its promise and roll back the Public Security Law passed by the previous conservative administration that was used to prosecute Hasél and other artists.

 Hasél’s imprisonment to serve a nine-month sentence on Tuesday has also tapped into a well of frustration among Spain’s youths, who have the highest unemployment rate in the European Union.
 Four in every 10 eligible workers under 25 years old are without a job.